 When the weather gets chilly and we all head inside, germs spread with a quickness.
 I can’t even count how many colds my daughter picked up from school last year—it seemed like as soon as she had recovered from one, she’d get another.
 And then I’d end up catching them too!

 This year, I’m prepared.
-With ginger, turmeric, probiotics and plenty of vitamins, these immunity-boosting recipes will help fight off the crud and and keep your immune system strong.
+Immune-boosting ingredients like ginger, turmeric, probiotics, plus plenty of vitamins and these immunity-boosting recipes will help fight off the crud and and keep your immune system strong.
 Ready to give them a try?
 Scroll down to find out more.

 The trio of carrots, ginger, and orange, combined with probiotics to boost gut health, make this tangy drink a cold-fighting powerhouse.